arjunr24-su/arjunr24-su/README.md

 ### Arjun Rajesh | CSE | Techie 👨‍💻
 Hello, world!
 I'm Arjun, a passionate computer science enthusiast.
 Here's a glimpse of what you'll find in my GitHub universe:
 #### About Me
-I'm a final-year Computer Science Engineering student, always curious about the latest tech trends.
+I'm a 2nd-year Computer Science Engineering student, always curious about the latest tech trends.
 My code journey began with "Hello, World!" and has evolved into a love for algorithms, web development, and open-source contributions.

 #### Skills
 - **Languages**: Python, Java, JavaScript